micheljansen/locomotive/README.markdown

 Licensing and Copyright
 -----------------------

-MerbGlobal is released under an **MIT License** .
+Locomotive is released under an **MIT License** .
 Copyright information, as well as a copy of the License may be found in the accompanying LICENSE file.

 Installation